 It can be difficult to obtain funding to support public involvement prior to your grant application being successful.
-Speak to your organisation or University to see if they have any funding for public involvement.
+Speak to your organisation or university to see if they have any funding for public involvement.

-If you are working with your local NIHR Research Design Service to develop your application ask them about funding for public involvement in the grant application.
-Several, but not all of the Research Design Services have processes that allow you to apply for a small grant at this stage.
+If you are working with your local National Institute for Health Research (NIHR) Research Design Service to develop your application ask them about funding for public involvement in the grant application.
+Several, but not all, of the Research Design Services have processes that allow you to apply for a small grant at this stage.